Millions of us are exposed to materials in our workplace that could prove dangerous to…

 - Muscle contractions, or a startle reaction, can cause a person to fall from a ladder and cause broken bones, traumatic brain injury, and even death.

 Electric injuries in the workplace

 Recovery from electrical shocks is recognized as a slow and painful process.
-OSHA reports that every 30 minutes during the work day a worker is so severely injured by electricity that time off from work is necessary to recover.
+OSHA reports that every 30 minutes during the workday, a worker is severely injured by electricity, that time off from work is necessary to recover.

-It is critical to ensure that all staff is trained on the correct ways to use electrical equipment and how to spot a fault.
+It is critical to ensure that all staff is trained on the correct ways to use electrical equipment and spot a fault.
 Many times workplace injuries occur when employees do not understand the severity of electrical hazards.
-Electrocution safety should be an integral part of the planning process for every job including taking a proactive approach to using appliances, equipment, extension cords and outlets to reduce the electric injury risk in the workplace.
+Electrocution safety should be an integral part of every job’s planning process, including taking a proactive approach to using appliances, equipment, extension cords, and outlets to reduce the electric injury risk in the workplace.

 Other helpful steps to minimize the risk of an electric shock injury at the workplace include:

 - Identify any electric shock hazards that may be present.